tendermint/coding/go/coding_standard.md

 ## Github

+Developement should following the regimented strucutre for branches and pull requests outlined herein.
+For further inspiration checkout https://nvie.com/posts/a-successful-git-branching-model/.

  * Production branches
    * Production repos never push to `master` or `develop` branches except the push-master.
    * `develop` should always pass tests.